CP

 5. Clare Wall Paint — Best DTC Pick

 Clare is the answer for the renter or condo dweller who’d rather not spend a Saturday at a paint store.
-Tinted VOC under 50 g/L across the deck, GreenGuard Gold, MPI Green Performance, and a curated 60-color palette that removes the “which white” decision fatigue.
+Zero-VOC base, tinted VOC under 50 g/L across the deck, GreenGuard Gold, MPI Green Performance, and a curated palette of roughly 75 designer-picked colors that removes the “which white” decision fatigue.
+Because Clare pre-blends to color instead of tinting at a dispenser, there is no colorant question to ask at all.
 The batch-to-batch consistency at this scale beats most regional paint stores; the ships-flat-in-two-days convenience is the actual product.

 Eggshell rolls smooth, dries to a uniform sheen, and lays down without lap marks on an 8-foot wall.
-The trade-offs are the palette and the sheen menu.
-60 colors is the feature and the limit; you cannot match Hale Navy or Tricorn Black inside the Clare range.
-The sheen menu is single-line by SKU (Eggshell, Semi-Gloss, Trim); no matte option for designer-spec rooms and no dedicated flat-ceiling SKU.
-For a whole-house repaint, the convenience math reverses against Premium Plus once you do the per-gallon delta on twelve gallons.
-For a one-room refresh in a city apartment, Clare wins on the door-to-wall path.
+The trade-offs are price, palette, and sheen menu, in that order.
+Price first, because it moved: Clare launched as the cheap DTC option and now sits around $74/gal delivered, above a Cashmere sale weekend and not far under Aura.
+The palette is the feature and the limit — roughly 75 colors means you cannot match Hale Navy or Tricorn Black inside the Clare range.
+The sheen menu is single-line by SKU (Eggshell, Semi-Gloss, Trim); no matte for designer-spec rooms.
+For a whole-house repaint, the convenience math reverses hard against Premium Plus once you do the per-gallon delta on twelve gallons — that’s roughly $35 a gallon of difference, or over $400 on the job.
+For a one-room refresh in a city apartment where the paint-store trip is the real cost, Clare still wins on the door-to-wall path.

 Clare Wall Paint at Clare.